monopole/snt/README.md

 > __status: under development Oct 2017__

-This tutorial describes configuring a cluster managed by kubernetes (aka _k8s_).
+This tutorial requires no kubernetes knowledge.

-It's meant for a new k8s user.
-It starts with a walkthrough of manual cluster configuration via kubectl.
-This establishes context for the closing topics, which compare different approaches to managing configuration.
+To establish context for the closing topics, this tutorial starts with a walkthrough of _manual_ configuration via kubectl.

+The tutorial concludes by comparing different approaches to _app-level_ configuration.

-The tutorial is focussed on command execution, eschewing deeper discussion that can be found at https://kubernetes.io and many other sites.
+The tutorial focusses on command execution.
+It eschews deeper discussion that can be found at https://kubernetes.io and many other sites.

 ### Requirements